 In her conference on calming signals, Christine Dolan first took a lot of time to explain dogs’ body language.
-Body positions and facial mimics give a lot of information on the dog’s feelings toward a particular situation: is he feeling confident or insecure?
-Does he look stressed, scared, aggressive, calm, happy…?
-Understanding the dog’s present state of mind gives valuable clues on what actions he is going to take next.
+Body positions and facial mimics give a lot of information on the dog’s feelings toward a particular situation: is it feeling confident or insecure?
+Does it look stressed, scared, aggressive, calm, or happy?
+Understanding the dog’s present state of mind gives valuable clues on what actions it is going to take next.
 Anticipating these is very important if you want to avoid particular reactions.

 1) General body position

-A calm dog which does not feel like it needs to attack or retrieve from a situation will comfortably stand straight on his four paws with his weight distributed equally.
-A scared and insecure dog will want to disappear from that situation by rounding his back, by staying very low on his legs, perhaps even bending them, and by having most of his weight on his rear legs.
-On the opposite, a confident dog willing to attack in a situation will stand high, maybe even leaning toward the dog or person he is interacting with, and he will have most of his weight on his front paws.
+A calm dog which does not feel like it needs to attack or retrieve from a situation will comfortably stand straight on its four paws with its weight distributed equally.
+A scared and insecure dog will want to disappear from that situation by rounding its back, by staying very low on its legs, perhaps even bending them, and by having most of its weight on its rear legs.
+On the opposite, a confident dog willing to attack in a situation will stand high, maybe even leaning toward the dog or person it is interacting with, and it will have most of its weight on its front paws.

 A wagging tail does not mean a happy dog!
 Slow and hard movements mean the dog is feeling stressed.
 Fast movements from a relaxed tail means the dog is feeling happy and/or having fun.

-Of course, long tails are easier to “read”.
-But if your dog has a very short tail, then you just have to look at the direction of the base of his tail to get the information.
+Of course, long tails are easier to “read”, but if your dog has a very short tail, then you just have to look at the direction of the base of its tail to get the information.

-Eyes are usually very expressive; you just need to know how to read them.
+Eyes are usually very expressive, so you just need to know how to read them.
 A relaxed face with relaxed eyes where no white is showing means just that, relaxation.
 If instead the white of the dog’s eyes can be clearly seen, the dog is most probably feeling anxious and insecure.
-If the dog’s forehead is wrinkled, it is another sign that he is not sure about the situation.
-But if the forehead and the muzzle are wrinkled and the eyes are blunt, then you have in front of you a confident dog that is willing to “attack the situation he is in”.
+If the dog’s forehead is wrinkled, it is another sign that it is not sure about the situation.
+But if the forehead and the muzzle are wrinkled and the eyes are blunt, then you have in front of you a confident dog that is willing to “attack the situation it is in”.

 A happy and relaxed dog might pant with his lips relaxed and no teeth showing.
 This is the typical “dog smile”.
-When a dog closes his mouth tightly, he is feeling stressed.
-He might even stop to breathe if his stress level is very high.
-Of course, teeth showing are not a good sign: Either the dog is trying to look scary to make what he feels like a threat go away or he bluntly wants to attack the person or dog he is annoyed with.
-Watching all other signs will give more important information so that you react accordingly.
+When a dog closes its mouth tightly, it is feeling stressed.
+It might even stop to breathe if its stress level is very high.
+Of course, teeth showing are not a good sign: either the dog is trying to look scary to make what it feels like a threat go away or it bluntly wants to attack the person or dog it is annoyed with.
+Watching all other signs will give more important information so you react accordingly.

-Watching your dog is a relatively easy way to get some clues on what is going on inside his head.
-In a harmonious relationship, you do not want anybody to feel scared or threatened (or be threatening!).
+Watching your dog is a relatively easy way to get some clues on what is going on inside its head.
+In a harmonious relationship, you do not want anybody to feel scared or threatened (or be threatening).